CIRD81670 - R&D tax relief: conditions to be satisfied: effect of notified State aid

 The SME R&D tax relief scheme

-If a company is in receipt of a notifiable State aid for an R&D project it cannot claim SME R&D relief.
-This is to avoid the company receiving more State Aid than is permitted under the State Aid cumulation rules.
+If a company is in receipt of a notified State aid for an R&D project it cannot also claim SME R&D relief for that project.
+This is to avoid the company receiving more State aid than is permitted under the State aid cumulation rules.

 General measures that are not restricted to a specific group are not notified State aid.
-This includes:
+This includethe Research and Development Expenditure Credit Scheme (RDEC).

-A company in receipt of a notified State aid can claim RDEC.
+A company in receipt of a notified State aid for a project can claim RDEC for that project.

 General Block Exemption Regulations (GBER)